Master of Public Administration

 The mission of Florida Atlantic University Master of Public Administration program is to provide intellectual, analytical, technical, and practical education to advance the state of knowledge in public administration and to enhance ethical public service values within our service region.

 Applicants to the Master of Public Administration program must possess a bachelor's degree from an accredited institution.
-They should have a minimum average grade of “B” (3.0 on a 4.0 scale).
+They should have a minimum average grade of 3.2 on a 4.0 scale, effectively spring 2015.
 Meeting minimal standards does not guarantee admission.
 All applicants must send a résumé to the College advising office.

-Applicants who do not meet the minimal criterion of 3.0 or better in their undergraduate degrees are required to take the GRE.
+Applicants who do not meet the minimal criterion of 3.2 or better in their undergraduate degrees are required to take the GRE.
 These applicants are also invited to supplement their applications with additional information that will be taken into account by the M.P.A. committee.
-These items may include a 500-word personal statement detailing why earning the M.P.A. is important; samples of academic writing, letters of recommendation preferably from full-time, tenured or tenure-track faculty, evidence of an earned master’s or law degree, and descriptions of challenging life, cultural and/or career circumstances that have been overcome.
+These items may include a 500-word personal statement detailing why earning the M.P.A. is important; samples of academic writing; letters of recommendation, preferably from full-time, tenured or tenure-track faculty; evidence of an earned master’s or law degree; and descriptions of challenging life, cultural and/or career circumstances that have been overcome.

 All Pages maintained by College Webmaster